harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

      }
      ```

    + We can simply call `nftStorage.store()` to upload NFT content, which will upload your NFT as well as its related metadata to IPFS & Filecoin.
-You can customized your NFT metadata by updating properties like name and description.
+You can customize your NFT metadata by updating properties like name and description.

      ```javascript
      const uploadNFTContent = async(inputFile) =>{